SHOPPING CART

 New Baby dahlia 1964

 The celebrated British gardener Sarah Raven describes this lively little ball dahlia as “a long-standing favorite” that “opens tangerine” before gradually “deepening to vermillion.”
 Although its yellow button eye may keep it off the show bench, in the garden it only adds to its baby-like charm.
 Ball, 2-3”, 3-4’, from Holland.
 Last offered in 2022.
-We are waiting for word from our grower on how many bulbs are available.
 If you’d like to be notified the next time we offer this treasure, click here to sign up for an email alert.

 Nonette dahlia 1958